codeandfire/movievecs/README.md

 Essentially, this model predicts the rating given by a user 'u' to a movie 'm' by learning two vectors, one for 'u' and one for 'm', and taking their dot product (along with adding a couple of bias terms).
 Hence the name `movievecs`: vectors are learnt for movies (as well as users).

+This model is a very simplified version of the matrix factorization model discussed in [Koren (2009)](https://netflixprize.com/assets/GrandPrize2009_BPC_BellKor.pdf).

 ### Requirements

-  - Bash shell (on Windows you can use Git Bash),
-  - Python (any 3.x version should work), as well as Numpy (and `tqdm`, to display nice progress bars):
+  - Python, as well as Numpy (and `tqdm`, to display nice progress bars):
     ```
     $ pip install numpy tqdm
     ```
+  - Bash shell (on Windows you can use Git Bash).

 ### Usage